This Gretchen Carlson Lifetime Documentary Highlights McDonald’s Workers' #MeToo Stories

 "I just want a better work environment for me and every other working woman or mother."

 When Lawson reported the incidents to a general manager, she says nothing was done to stop the alleged harassment.
-So when a shift manager began allegedly hitting on her with unwelcome comments about her body and physical appearance, she says she didn't even bother to report it.
+And so when a shift manager began allegedly hitting on her with unwelcome comments about her body and physical appearance, she says she didn't even bother to report it.

-But as a mother, Lawson says the harassment, and her silence, weighed on her.
+Now, however, Lawson says the harassment, and her silence, have weighed heavily upon her as a mother.
 "I have a daughter and I want to set an example for her and let her know that it's OK to speak out," she tells Bustle.
 "If I want to teach her how to stand up for herself, I have to stand up for myself."

 Lawson filed a discrimination charge against McDonald's and the company that owned the franchise location she worked at in May 2018; that charge is still pending investigation.

-McDonald's says in a statement to Bustle that it has worked to improve its policy on harassment since learning of various alleged sexual harassment incidents.
+In a statement to Bustle, McDonald's says it has worked to improve its policy on harassment since learning of various alleged sexual harassment incidents.